Eastern Washington University College of Arts, Letters, and Education Policies and Procedures

 The DPP shall describe department policy for recommending quarterly faculty assignments to the Chair, who is responsible for recommending quarterly faculty hires to the Dean.
 The decision of the Dean will consider whether the department’s quarterly-faculty budget allocation will support the hire.
 No hire can be completed without receipt of the candidate’s vita by the Dean.
 Requests for quarterly faculty must be presented in memo form by the Department Chair and must include the items listed in the CALE template “Quarterly Faculty and Overload Appointments: Hiring Process, Time Line, and Required Information” or a subsequent document.

 APPENDIX A: COLLEGE HISTORY

-After reviewing recommendations of the College Consolidation Task Force, the Faculty Senate, and numerous comments and suggestions throughout the university, President Rodolfo Arevelo announced on January 20, 2010 that two departments from the College of Education and Human Development will merge with the College of Arts and Letters.
+After reviewing recommendations of the College Consolidation Task Force, the Faculty Senate, and numerous comments and suggestions throughout the university, President Rodolfo Arevalo announced on January 20, 2010 that two departments from the College of Education and Human Development would merge with the College of Arts and Letters.

-Today, the college offers a wide variety of academic programs ranging from the Arts, Language and Literature, Education, to Health and Recreation.
+In 2020, the college offers a wide variety of academic programs ranging from the Arts, Language and Literature, to Education.
 CALE is proud to be the most unique and diverse academic unit at Eastern Washington University.
-As a community of scholars, teachers, and learners, we are committed to education that develops excellence in communication and critical thinking, that fosters creativity and an appreciation of the arts, that promotes healthy lifestyles and ethical choices, and that celebrates the life of learning.
+As a community of scholars, teachers, and learners, we are committed to education that develops excellence in communication and critical thinking, that fosters creativity and an appreciation of the arts, and that celebrates the life of learning.
 In an increasingly interconnected world, we value the diversity of people, ideas, and experiences.
 Our students learn the skills to become leaders, responsible citizens, and successful professionals.

 APPENDIX B: ALL OTHER JOB DUTIES